pearlshare/hannibal/README.md

  * toString - convert numbers into strings
  * toInteger - convert strings into integers
- * toFloat  - convert strings into numbers
+ * toFloat  - convert strings into floats
  * toDate  - convert strings into dates
  * toArray  - wrap non arrays into an array
  * JSONtoObject - parse json into an object